Sue Lopez: Playing career

-At the age of 21, in 1966, Lopez made her debut for Southampton WFC.
+At the age of 21, in 1966, Lopez made her debut for Southampton.
 She was a regular in the side for almost twenty years until her retirement from playing in 1985.
 It was in the 1970s, when women's football was in its infancy, that Lopez and her Southampton dominated the Women's FA Cup.

-Southampton, with Lopez's efforts, won the cup eight times between 1971 and 1983, appearing in eleven consecutive finals in that period.
+She played for Roma CF in 1971 where she helped the club win the Italian League Cup.
+She returned to Southampton in order to improve her chances of playing for England.

+Southampton won the WFA Cup eight times between 1971 and 1981, appearing in ten finals in that period, including the first nine in a row.
+Lopez scored in the winning finals of 1972 and 1978 against Lees Ladies and Queen's Park Rangers respectively.
+The 1981 final was the last that Lopez appeared in.
+Held at Knowsley Road, her side beat defending champions St Helens 4–2.

 Lopez also won 22 caps as an England international, between 1973 and 1979.
+She has England legacy number 18.
+The FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.
+Lopez played in the unofficial Women's World Cups held in Italy and Mexico respectively, where England finished in fourth place in 1970, and in sixth place in 1971.

-Coaching
+Coaching career

 On retirement, in 1986, Lopez used her experience and knowledge of the game to coach women's football.
 This led to Lopez gaining the FA Advance Licence in 1991.
-In 1996 she gained the UEFA 'A' Licence conversion.
-Lopez was part-time manager of the Welsh national women's team in 1995–96.
-From then, until 2000 Lopez served as the Hampshire Football Association's Coaching and Development Officer.
+In 1996, she gained the UEFA 'A' Licence conversion.
+Lopez was part-time manager of the Welsh national women's team from 1995 to 1996.
+Lopez then served as the Hampshire Football Association's Coaching and Development Officer until 2000.

-Lopez was appointed director of women's football at Southampton FC in 2001.
+Lopez was appointed director of women's football at Southampton in 2001.
 She took over managing the Southampton Saints first team as part of the role in 2003.
-In 2005 the Southampton male club were relegated and scrapped their women's setup to save money, making Lopez redundant in the process.
+In 2005, the Southampton men's team were relegated and scrapped their women's setup to save money, making Lopez redundant in the process.